Hot Lead and Cold Feet: Plot

-Meanwhile, the sheriff is involved in a dispute with Rattlesnake (Jack Elam) over Rattlesnake's sister.
+Meanwhile, the sheriff is involved in a dispute with Rattlesnake over Rattlesnake's sister.
 Rattlesnake accuses the sheriff of insulting his sister; the sheriff claims he merely asked her to marry him.
 The two engage in a series of confrontations around town over the next several days.

 Secluded outside of town, it is revealed that Jasper Bloodshy faked his own death to keep a watchful eye over his sons' contest.
 Mansfield provides Jasper updates on Eli's arrival, including that Eli and Billy are identical twins, an apparent surprise to Jasper.

 At a revival meeting the night before the contest, Eli announces that he intends to remain in Bloodshy and use his inheritance to build a new church and school.
 The townsfolk warn Eli to leave town to save his own life.
 Eli attempts to reason with Billy to cancel the race and combine their inheritance for the benefit of the town.
 Billy refuses.

 The next day, the contest begins.
-The contest will be an obstacle course involving a series of challenges including operating a train engine, paddling through whitewater rapids, scaling the side of a mountain, crossing a gorge using a rope, and racing a horse-drawn wagon to the finish line.
+The contest will be an obstacle course involving a series of five challenges including operating a train engine, paddling through whitewater rapids, scaling the side of a mountain, crossing a gorge using a rope, and racing a horse-drawn wagon to the finish line.

-Observing the race from afar, Jasper Bloodshy and Mansfield witness the Snead brothers attempting to sabotage Eli and suspect that someone must be behind the scheme, as the Sneads are not smart enough to do so on their own.
+Observing the race from afar, Jasper Bloodshy and Mansfield witness the Snead brothers attempting to sabotage Eli by rigging his steam engine and intoxicating him with "mountain water" and suspect that someone must be behind the scheme, as the Sneads are not smart enough to do so on their own.
 Mayor Ragsdale has not only colluded with the Snead brothers to sabotage Eli, but also to eliminate Billy, as well.
 Jasper and Mansfield discover that Ragsdale has adjusted the will so that if no one wins the race, Ragsdale will receive the entire inheritance as executor of the estate.

 As the brothers near the contest's finish line and escape the Sneads' ambushes, Eli and Billy realize that Ragsdale has manipulated the race so that both brothers would be killed.
 The brothers reconcile, complete the race, and expose Ragsdale's scheme for collecting the entire fortune.
 After a chase through the town, Jasper assists with capturing Ragsdale.
 Ragsdale is thrown in jail, Sheriff Denver becomes the town's new mayor, and the Bloodshy brothers decide to share their inheritance to improve the town.
 Eli announces that he'll rebuild the school for Jenny, as well as decides to adopt Roxanne and Marcus.

 The story ends with Jasper Bloodshy being spotted by newly appointed mayor Denver as Jasper and Mansfield leave town by stagecoach.
 They head to Cactus Ridge as Jasper reveals he intends to check on his two daughters, Callico Cate and Wildcat Winnie.